To merge two sorted linked lists, we can either use a recursive approach or an iterative

 class Solution { public: ListNode* mergeTwoLists(ListNode* &list1, ListNode* &list2) { if(list1==NULL) return list2; if(list2==NULL) return list1; if(list1->val > list2->val){ ListNode* tmp = list1; list1 = list2; list2 = tmp; } ListNode* newHead = list1; while(list1!=NULL && list2!=NULL){ ListNode* prev = NULL; while(list1!=NULL && list1->val <= list2->val){ prev = list1; list1 = list1->next; } prev->next = list2; ListNode* tmp = list1; list1 = list2; list2 = tmp; } return newHead; } };

-Both approaches iterate through all nodes of the two lists, where 'n'
+Both approaches iterate through all nodes of the two lists, where 'n' and 'm' are the

 lengths of the two lists.